True-North-Intelligent-Algorithms/tnia-python/docs/packaging/conda.md

 then roll back to an earlier revision.
 Often it makes sense to roll back base to revision 0, as we don't ussually want to install anything in base

-To roll back to revision 0
+To roll back to revision 0 (Note: if you have installed packages you use in base, then take an inventory of these packages before rolling back, and install them in a new environment).

 ```
 conda install --revision 0